Riccorl/transformers-embedder/README.md

 pip install transformer-embedder
 ```

-It offers a Pytorch layer and a tokenizer that support almost every pretrained model from Huggingface
+It offers a PyTorch layer and a tokenizer that support almost every pretrained model from Huggingface
 [🤗Transformers](https://huggingface.co/transformers/) library.
 Here is a quick example:

 ```python